ctuning/ck-scc/README.md

 ## Installing dependencies

-You should go to the above directory with your digital artifact and provide installation commands required to install all dependencies for the SCC applications on your machine in the following script:
+You should go to the above directory with your digital artifact and provide commands required to install all dependencies for the SCC application on your machine in the following script:
 ```
 ReproducibilityChallenge/compile/install-deps.sh
 ```